 Results by the numbers

-The Government of Tajikistan is committed to implementing a progressive set of agricultural reforms to address food security and nutrition.
+The Government of Tajikistan is committed to implementing a progressive set of agricultural reforms to improve food security and nutrition.
 Its food security strategy is reflected in the Agrarian Policy Concept and Food Security, the Agriculture Investment Plan, and other documents and laws.
 With donor support, the government is building on this work to develop a focused land, water and agrarian reform program.

 In partnership with the international community, the Government of Tajikistan is advancing reforms that will ensure that farmers have secure and marketable land-use rights, allow farmers to make market-driven decisions, increase the role for community-based water users’